juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/contacts_insert_resources_4.png"/>

-## Contacts Insert: Lambda function written in Golang
+## Lambda functions written in Golang: Contacts Insert

 You can find the source code of the contacts insert function written in Golang in the following path: